sagikazarmark/docker-dvwa/README.md

 ### Environment

-Most of the images either does not provide any information about their environment or use "special" dockerized LAMP stacks (mostly `tutum/lamp`).
+Most of the images either do not provide any information about their environment or use "special" dockerized LAMP stacks (mostly `tutum/lamp`).

 One of my goals was creating an image as close to "usual" production environments as possible.